dschalk/monads-for-functional-javascript/README.md

     }
   });
 ```
 Only 48 Fibonacci numbers need to be generated in order to get the eleventh prime Fibonacci number.
 But 5546 prime numbers need to be generated to test for divisibility into 2971215073.
 Finding the next Fibonacci number is just a matter of adding the previous two.
 Getting the next prime number is a more elaborate and time-consuming procedure.
 In this context, the time needed to compute 48 Fibonacci numbers is insignificant, so I didn't bother to save previously computed Fibonacci numbers in the prime Fibonacci demonstration.
 When a user enters a number smaller than the current length of fibsMonad.a, fibsMonad is modified such that its length becomes exactly what the user entered.
 It takes a couple of seconds to test 50 Fibonacci numbers in the online demo on my desktop computer.
 Beyond that, lag times start getting pretty long.

-The online demonstration features a game with a traversible dice-roll history; group chat rooms; and a persistent, multi-user todo list.
+The online demonstration features a game with a traversable dice-roll history; group chat rooms; and a persistent, multi-user todo list.
 People in the same group share the game, chat messages, and whatever todo list they might have.
 Updating, adding, removing, or checking "Complete" by any member causes every member 's todo list to update.
 The Haskell websockets server preserves a unique text file for each group's todo list.
 Restarting the server does not affect the lists.
 Restarting or refreshing the browser window causes the list display to disappear, but signing in and re-joining the old group brings it back.
 If the final task is removed, the server deletes the group's todo text file.

 With Motorcycle.js, the application runs smoothly and is easy to understand and maintain.
-I say "easy to understand", but for people coming from an imperitive programming background, some effort must first be invested into getting used to functions that take functions as arguments, which are at the heart of Motorcycle and JS-monads-stable.
+I say "easy to understand", but for people coming from an imperative programming background, some effort must first be invested into getting used to functions that take functions as arguments, which are at the heart of Motorcycle and JS-monads-stable.
 After that, seeing how the monads work is a matter of contemplating their definitions and experimenting a little.
 Most of the monads and the functions they use in this demonstration are readily available in the browser console.
 If you have the right dev tools in Chrome or Firefox, just load [http://schalk.net:3055](http://schalk.net:3055) and press F12.
 You might need to enter Ctrl-R to re-load with access to the monad.js script.
 I do this to troubleshoot and experiment.

 ## APPENDIX